habitat-sh/core-plans/nginx/README.md

 ## Usage

 This plan builds nginx and is usable standalone.
-However, the intention is that a configuration plan should be create to wrap this plan, allowing customization of the service and configuration.
+However, the intention is that a configuration plan should be created to wrap this plan, allowing customization of the service and configuration.

 Examples of this are detailed below.